People's behavior does not have to be goal-directed

 action presupposes that this would serve the goal in question at

-least as good as any positive action.
+least as well as any positive action.
 There is nothing dramatic

 about this situation: everyone performs such mental operations